paulbayer/Inventory_Scripts/README.md

   - **all_my_saml_providers.py**
     - The objective of this script is to find all Identity Providers within your accounts within your org.
     - There is also the capability to delete these idps - but I don't see people doing that all that often.

+- **all_my_saml_providers.py**
+  - The objective of this script is to find the saml providers within the Org.
+  - It's possible with this script to delete those providers you find, making it easier to remove a SAML provider across all of your Org, all at once.
+Obviously this should not be used lightly, as gaining access BACK to those accounts may be very difficult.

 - **all_my_vpcs.py**
   - The objective of this script is to find all the vpcs within your set of accounts - as determined by your profiles.
 This script has been superseded by the "all_my_vpcs2.py" since this script only looked in the specific profile you supplied.